 In both the Provisions and in San Diego Region and Los Angeles Region non-storm water NPDES permits, the chronic toxicity MMEL is based on the pass/fail results for the median of three chronic toxicity tests conducted in a calendar month and analyzed using the TST approach.
 The MDEL in these non-storm water NPDES permits and the Provisions are similar, since they are both based on a fail and a 50 percent effect.
 The difference is that the Provisions use a 50 percent effect for the lethal endpoint, when the test has a lethal endpoint, while the MDEL in the permits uses a 50 percent effect threshold for any endpoint.
 These effluent limitations are similar to the effluent limitations required in the Provisions with slight variation.

 On balance, no relaxation of water quality based effluent limitations in non-storm water NPDES dischargers permits is expected as a result of incorporating the effluent limitations in the Provisions.
 The Provisions would require a species sensitivity screening and use of the most sensitive species when determining compliance with the effluent limitations, thereby ensuring protection of aquatic life beneficial uses.
 In some circumstances, dischargers would have to increases monitoring frequency.
 Taking into consideration use of the most sensitive species and a possible increase in monitoring, there would not be a relaxation of effluent limitations.

+For permits reissued, reopened, or renewed after the effective provisions but before December 31, 2023, no relaxation of water quality based effluent limitations is expected in most scenarios.
+However, a relaxation could possibly occur when a current permit includes an MMEL using C. dubia as the most sensitive species and the reissuance includes a MMEL using the next applicable species as the most sensitive species until December 31, 2023.
+If the permitting authority determines that there is a relaxation of effluent limitations, the State Water Board anticipates that an exception to the anti-backsliding prohibition would apply

 The only identified case where the effluent limitations of the Provisions may arguably be less stringent than existing requirements is in the San Diego Region.
 The MDEL in one of the non- storm water NPDES permits in the San Diego Region is a fail for any chronic toxicity test conducted at the IWC, regardless of the percent effect.
 If the permitting authority determines that there is a relaxation of effluent limitations, the State Water Board anticipates that an exception to the anti-backsliding prohibition would apply.